The Song of the Sibyl: Recordings

 A Catalan version was recorded by Maria del Mar Bonet in 1979 on her album Saba de terrer, and by the vocal ensemble Obsidienne in 1995.
-The Song of the Sibyl (in all versions) was recorded in 1988 by Jordi Savall and Montserrat Figueras.
+The Song of the Sibyl (in all versions) was recorded in 1988 and again in 1998 by Jordi Savall and Montserrat Figueras.
 A part of it is also performed by Dead Can Dance on their album Aion (1990) and live album Toward the Within (1994).

 A traditional Majorca version was recorded in 2014 by Cappela an a cappella group of singers from Barcelona, Spain, in their album Cappela Per Nadal.